Rjooby/salido-rails-challenge/README.md

 ###Other gems used:

-addressable - To simplify the querybuilding for the api requests. rest-client - To make the API calls to the database.
+- addressable: To simplify the querybuilding for the api requests.
+- rest-client: To make the API calls to the database.
-Factory Girl - Create mock models for RSpec testing.
+- Factory Girl: Create mock models for RSpec testing.
-Faker - Create test data for mock models during RSpec testing.
+- Faker: Create test data for mock models during RSpec testing.

 ###Future improvements
 -Instantiate object models for nested attributes inside Product models from the wine.com API to get more comprehensive data. e.g. Appellations, Varietals, Community etc.